Home Scientific Program Data Analysis Workshop Registration Info. for Participants

 This topic will aim to learn the method for combining interferometric data and total-power (single dish) data together with the method for making images from mosaic ALMA observations.

-6. Visibility fitting
+7. Visibility fitting

 This topic will aim to learn the process of fitting models directly to the visibility data obtained from interferometers.
 This method is used to determine source positions, flux densities, and structural parameters of astronomical objects.

-7. Basic course
+8. Basic course

 This topic will target beginners, unlike the other topics.
 This topic will aim to learn basic ideas of imaging process (and calibration process if possible) of ALMA and make continuum and/or line images.

-please note that some of the topics, Polarization, needs some basic knowledge of interferometer data reduction, like clean etc.
+Please note that some of the topics, Polarization, needs some basic knowledge of interferometer data reduction, like clean etc.

 Registration for EA ALMA Science Workshop

-• Registration Form – to be open soon
+• Registration Form – now open –

-• Deadline:
+• Deadlines:

 • Talk abstract submission deadline: 16th of June